School psychologists play a key role in supporting students, parents, teachers and school administrators in a wide range of areas.

 Advanced Skills School Psychologist status recognises expert knowledge and exemplary standards of professional practice.
 Those who achieve this status are part of a select group of highly skilled school psychology professionals in the Department.
 School psychologists achieving this status have attained all the competency standards at Phase 3 of our Competency Framework for School Psychologists.

 Advanced Skills School Psychologists are eligible to apply for Lead School Psychologist positions in regions across Western Australia.
 These positions attract increased remuneration and undertake key system roles influencing schools and the school psychology profession.
-There are 25 Lead School Psychologist positions in regions reporting to Regional Executive Directors and the School Psychology Service.
+There are 25 Lead School Psychologist positions in regions reporting to regional executive directors and the Department's School Psychology Service.